Odds Boom Logo

 0

-Whether Restore Britain can sustain its early momentum or whether it fades as the political cycle develops remains to be seen, but the movement in the betting suggests it is already being taken seriously.
+Whether Restore Britain can sustain its early momentum remains to be seen, but the movement in the betting suggests it is being taken seriously.
+For subsequent market updates as the party’s polling grew, see our Restore Britain odds update and the analysis of how their launch affected Reform’s own prices.

 Leave a Reply Cancel reply